-Gideon Remez is an Associate Fellow at the Truman Institute, a prominent writer and analyst on the foreign policy of post-Soviet Russia and the author of The Soviet-Israeli War, 1967-1973: The USSR’s Military Intervention in the Egyptian-Israeli Conflict.
+Gideon Remez is an Associate Fellow at the Truman Institute, a prominent writer and analyst on the foreign policy of post-Soviet Russia and the co-author (with Isabella Ginor) of The Soviet-Israeli War, 1967-1973: The USSR’s Military Intervention in the Egyptian-Israeli Conflict.
 BICOM hosted a phone briefing with him on current Russian policy towards the Middle East.
 Below is an edited transcript.

 Russian Foreign policy – continuity with the Soviet era